m4fn3/K2ge3Air_docs/README.md

 ## FAQ
 ### I want to use multiple accounts / duplicate the app
 Please use the ipa for Sideloading, change the app ID to another one of your choice, and then install it via TrollStore or Sideloading.
+Note that you will not be able to receive notifications.
 For jailbroken environments, it is recommended to use Crane.
+With appropriate settings, you can receive notifications in this case.
 Please note that a separate license for K2ge3Air is required for each account.

+### I am not receiving notifications
+To receive notifications in a Sideloading environment, you need to sign the app with a certificate that has the appropriate permissions.
+Additionally, you must keep the app ID as `jp.naver.line`.
+However, notifications cannot be received with a free Apple ID.
+In TrollStore and jailbroken environments, notifications will work as long as the app ID is `jp.naver.line`.